Identifying risks building within your business

 Not Just A Lack Of Investment

 Worrying as this is, it’s not just a possible lack of digital investment that is creating storm clouds on the horizon.
-Another article we recently read, by Charles Goodhart, Manoj Pradhan (2020) cited a number of factors arising from the pandemic, that will “inevitably” lead to significant inflationary pressures on many economies.
-Some factors cited are the massive economic and fiscal stimuli that many governments have undertaken, supply difficulties as the pandemic eases, and a strengthening of and reliance on domestic labour pools.
+Another article we recently read, by Charles Goodhart, Manoj Pradhan (2020) cited a number of factors arising from the pandemic, that will “inevitably” lead to significant inflationary pressures in many economies.
+Factors cited included the massive economic and fiscal stimuli that many governments have undertaken.
+Supply chain difficulties as the pandemic eases were also cited, along with a strengthening of and reliance on domestic labour pools.

 In another survey report, in Small Business Connections, 56% of businesses expect the economy to negatively impact their business in 2021.
 Interestingly enough, the main worries appear to be Covid19 related pressures.
 What isn’t seen, is any inflationary pressures.
 Also in the survey, only 38.1% of respondents expect an increase in their selling price, this implies either that input costs are not expected to rise, or that these input cost rises will need to be absorbed with reductions in gross profitability.

 If Goodhart and Pradhan’s assertions come to pass, and remember similar worries were abounds after the GFC, then this could arguably create difficult trading conditions for many businesses in the coming 12 months or so.
-So, how will this relate to understanding if complacency may be becoming a problem in your business, which could be exposed by a higher inflation economy?
+So, Is Your Business Becoming Complacent?
+If so, how will this relate future problems and risks within your business, which could be exposed by a higher inflation economy?

 Looking For Signs Of Complacency Risk Within Your Business

-So, with this in mind, and you being the responsible director you are, where do you start to look for these signs of complacency?
+So, with this in mind, and you being the responsible director you are, Is Your Business Becoming Complacent?
 Luckily for you, there are a number of key indicators you can consult, and identify in plenty of time before they become a critical risk for your business.
 But where to start?

 A good place to start, is your Asset Turnover Ratio.
 What is the ATR?
 Well, think of it this way.
 Are the cash and assets within your business working as hard as they may be?
 Think of the ATR as the business return from each unit of asset deployed within the business.
 Assets are things like cash, machinery, technology, and other revenue generating items.
 Now a number on its own could be pretty meaningless, but all businesses should show a figure above 1 (Dollar or pound depending upon your currency).
 What this means is that for every dollar or pound invested in your business, whether that is cash sitting in the bank, or in plant, equipment, or technology, is generating more than a dollar or pound in sales revenues.